arnab000007/Walmart-Sale-Forecasting/README.md

 fig.show()
 ```
 ![Average weekly sales with store category and size](images/newplot.png "Average weekly sales with store category and size")
-Here, I am trying to plot average sales with store and size of the bubble is denoting the size of the store.
+Here, I am trying to plot average sales with the store and size of the bubble denoting the size of the store

 ##### Observations
-1. Some stores are in A or B category but the sizes of those store are leas than the size of any C category store.
+1. Some stores are in A or B category but the sizes of those stores are less than the size of any C category store.
-2. Here we can see a broad partern that the store has more size have more sale numbers.
+2. Here we can see a broad pattern that the store has more size and has more sale numbers.

 #### Store wise Average Sales Numbers Holiday vs Non Holiday week